 Power optimisers attach to existing solar modules.
 They maximise energy.
 Power optimisers also eliminate power mismatch.
 They decrease shadowing losses.
 Such optimisers can be built into solar modules.
 Or fitted separately.
 The concept works well.

-Pic: Enphase micro-inverter
+Pic: Enphase micro-inverter (power optimiser)

 Solar Shadowing – reducing the losses